 1) S8HR VoLTE GTP tunnels shall be detectable by their APN name and by their QCI.

 5.3.4 Solution Approaches

-1) S8HR VoLTE bearers shall always be established to a dedicated APN only used for VoLTE traffic.
+1) S8HR VoLTE bearers is always be established to a dedicated APN only used for VoLTE traffic.
 Signalling bearers' GTP tunnels and voice traffic GTP bearers shall be distinguished by their QCI settings, which are detailed in TR 23.749 [5].

-2) LMISF shall be informed of all IMS registrations, de-registrations and re-registrations, all GTP tunnel tear downs, and keep a mapping of ISM identities to GTP tunnel ID.
-LMISF shall trigger LI on certain GTP tunnel when it receives a request for LI based on an IMS identity.
+2) LMISF shall receive all IMS signalling carried over signalling bearer GTP-U tunnels.
+In addition, the LMISF shall maintain and track all IMS registrations, de-registrations and re-registrations.
+Furthermore, the LMISF shall be informed of all IMS GTP-U tunnel tear downs, and shall keep a mapping of IMS identities to GTP-U tunnel ID.
+The LMISF shall trigger LI on applicable IMS Sessions when LI is activated for a target based on an IMS identity .